pnp/modernization/Tools/SharePoint.Modernization/Modernization Scanner release notes.md

 ## Changed

 - Previous workflow versions are now correclty excluded, also when the site was created using a non-Enlish language #518
+- Prevent rapid exit without waiting for the user to read error (if anything throws) #511 [victorbutuza]

 ## [Version 2.15]